Servo Presses Basics for Beginners

 Structure of AC servo press

-The structure of an AC servo press consists of a main drive system, an actuator, and an auxiliary mechanism.
-The main drive system transfers energy from the servo motor to the actuator, and can be achieved through various transmission modes such as gear transmission, belt transmission, screw transmission, or hydraulic transmission.
+The structure of an AC servo press comprises three primary components: the main drive system, the actuator, and the auxiliary mechanism.
+The main drive system is responsible for transferring energy from the servo motor to the actuator, utilizing various transmission modes such as gear, belt, screw, or hydraulic systems.

-The actuator drives the reciprocating motion of the slider to complete the forging process and can take the form of a crank slider mechanism or a crank wedge mechanism.
+The actuator, which drives the reciprocating motion of the slider to execute the forging process, typically employs either a crank slider mechanism or a crank wedge mechanism.
+This component is crucial for translating the rotational motion of the servo motor into the linear force required for forging operations.

-The main drive system of the servo press can be divided into two types based on the driving mode of the servo motor: direct drive and drive with a reducer.
-Direct drive utilizes a low-speed, high-torque servo motor directly connected to the actuator, resulting in a simple structure, high transmission efficiency, and low noise.
+The main drive system of servo presses can be categorized into two types based on the servo motor’s driving mode: direct drive and drive with a reducer.
+Direct drive systems utilize low-speed, high-torque servo motors directly coupled to the actuator.
+This configuration offers advantages such as simplified structure, high transmission efficiency, and low noise operation.
+However, the limited torque output of direct drive systems typically restricts their application to small tonnage servo presses, generally under 300 tons.

 Table 1 Comparison of project parameters